 Two, what is happy anyway?
 Happy is subjective.
 Happy is different for every person.
 Happy is illusive.
 Happy is circumstantial.
-What made me happy when I was five wouldn’t necessarily make me happy at 50.
+What made me happy when I was 5 wouldn’t necessarily make me happy at 51.
 Heck, what made me happy last week might not make me happy today.

 Finally, for me at least, happy isn’t the goal of my life.
 Grateful is.
 Content with who I am and where God has placed me and all He has given me.
 Peace of mind and heart.
 Experiencing closeness with Jesus.
 Knowing how to take care of my heart.
 Being okay with feeling sad sometimes.
 Believing the people in my life know that I love them and that I would do anything for them.
+When I do something that helps someone.
+When I do something that makes my husband’s life better.
 Trusting that my kids are going to be okay.
-Feeling that I’m making a difference in a hurting woman’s life with my words of kindness and help.
+Feeling that I’m making a difference in a hurting woman’s life with my words of kindness and support.
 That is happy to me.

 So, dear Husband and dear Dad, thank you for asking.
 It’s so sweet.
 And if you’re asking if I’m my definition of happy, most days, yes.